apache/servicecomb-service-center/docs/multidcs.md

 | :-----:      | :---------: | :---------: |
 | Client       | dc-1        | 10.12.0.4   |
 | Server       | dc-2        | 10.12.0.5   |

+Notes: `go-chassis` application can run perfectly in the above 2 architectures.
+If you are using [`java-chassis`](https://github.com/apache/incubator-servicecomb-java-chassis), there are only support the service center with the second architecture at the moment.
+You can ref to [`here`](/docs/multidcs2.md) for more details of the second architecture.

 ##### Start Server